 This sensitive book shows the viewpoint of an older sibling when her younger sister needs to go the hospital for an operation.
 Recommended for ages 3-12.

 George has eaten a puzzle piece and needs to go the hospital to have the piece removed.
 Children will learn about hospitals in this fun book.
 Recommended for ages 3-8.

-This book written for parents offers advice from parents on how to cope with a child’s hospitalization.
-With easy to read tips on preparing your child and handling procedures without trauma.
+This book written for parents offers advice for coping with a child’s hospitalization.
+It includes easy to read tips on preparing your child and handling procedures without trauma.

 This material is designed for information purposes only.
 It should not be used in place of medical advice, instruction and/or treatment.
 If you have specific questions, please contact your doctor or appropriate health care professional.No copyright infringement is intended.